-An Extractor replicator, for example, will read transactions from a source database and generate the THL for those transactions, regardless of whether an Applier replicator is connected to the replicator and reading those events.
-This allows an Extractor replicator to extract data and generate THL independently.
+A master replicator, for example, will read transactions from a source database and generate the THL for those transactions, regardless of whether a slave replicator is connected to the replicator and reading those events.
+This allows a master replicator to extract data and generate THL independently.

-An Applier replicator will continue applying data to a target database if there is local THL available even if the connection to the Source has gone offline.
-This means that an Applier can continue to apply data even if the Extractor replicator or Source database is offline.
+A slave replicator will continue applying data to a target database if there is local THL available even if the connection to the master has gone offline.
+This means that a slave can continue to apply data even if the source replicator or master database is offline.